LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 ### Keep Alive: Atlas or InPlay DASH Pods

-!!! warning "iPhone 16 (all models) and 17e model with Omnipod DASH"
-    **iPhone 16 all models** and **iPhone 17e model only** can be slow to reconnect to Atlas versions of DASH Pods.
-This can cause delays to automatic and manual insulin dosing.

-    **Other phones, including iPhone 17 models other than 17e, do not have the reconnection problems with InPlay DASH Pods** - but see [Increase in DASH Faults](#increase-in-dash-faults) when using the *keep-connected* Bluetooth method which affects all phone models and seems to be box specific.
+!!! success "Loop v3.14.8 and newer greatly improves Bluetooth connection speed for iPhone 16/17e with Atlas DASH"

-> * Note that the BLE Management modifications, known as *ble-heartbeat*, found in released code v3.14.7 or newer does not fix the slow reconnection time for Atlas DASH Pods using iPhone 16 and 17e.
+> * Note that the BLE Management modifications, known as *ble-heartbeat*, found in released code v3.14.7 did not fix the slow reconnection time for Atlas DASH Pods using iPhone 16 and 17e.

-> * Another version of connect on demand, nicknamed *eager-connect*, is under test in `next-dev` and will soon be in another development branch for those expert testers not ready to switch to `next-dev`.
+> * Update to v3.14.8 to get the method for connect on demand, nicknamed *eager-connect*.
 It senses if the connection is taking too long, quits the attempt and retries until the connection goes through.
 For iPhone 16/17e, this can still be a few seconds, but much faster than before.

 #### Historical Information about 203 Fault increase with Atlas DASH pods